 - Evaluate your legal claim, determine whether you have a viable case, and explain your legal options

-- Thoroughly investigate your rear-end truck accident and secure the evidence needed to show fault
+- Thoroughly investigate your rear-end truck accident and secure the evidence needed to show fault, including all other parties and vehicles involved

 - Provide you with the legal support you need